A distinctive-looking and super-comfortable addition to a crowded SUV market

 - Hybrid efficiency

-- Its styling will divide opinions
+- Its looks may divide opinion

-What makes the C5 Aircross different?
+What makes the 2019 Citroen C5 Aircross different?

-The C5 Aircross is the first model designed with the Citroen Advanced Comfort philosophy in mind from the start, although we have driven a prototype C4 Cactus with some of the future technology installed.
+Citroens are renowned for their ride comfort, a trait the firm’s bosses are keen to focus their attention on with forthcoming models.
+The C5 Aircross is the first model designed with the Citroen Advanced Comfort philosophy in mind from the outset, although the revised C4 Cactus hatchback also has some of these developments installed.

 Chief among the hardware changes is a suspension set-up with what Citroen calls Progressive Hydraulic Cushions.
-It won’t completely replicate the famed ‘magic carpet’ ride of hydropneumatic Citroens of old, but the claim is that it will iron out the majority of surface imperfections without making the C5 Aircross list like a ship whenever you encounter a corner.
+It won’t completely replicate the famed ‘magic carpet ride' of hydropneumatic Citroens of old, but the claim is that it will iron out the majority of surface imperfections without making the C5 Aircross list like a ship whenever you encounter a corner.

-Furthermore, Citroen’s equipped the C5 Aircross with sofa-like seats – something already seen on the C4 Cactus – with a massage function optionally available for the front pair and a reclining backrest for the rear bench.
+Furthermore, Citroen’s equipped the C5 Aircross with sofa-like seats – something else already seen on the C4 Cactus – with a massage function optionally available for the front pair and a reclining backrest for the rear bench.

 The cabin will be trimmed in soothing hues, although whether these reach the UK on right-hand drive models remains to be seen, while double-glazed acoustic-insulating glass will also be available.

-Distinctive and functional styling
+Distinctive and functional 2019 Citroen C5 Aircross styling

 There’s an upmarket look to the distinctive cabin, boasting a 12.3-inch infotainment screen on high-spec versions, with a wide centre console and an electronic instrument binnacle directly ahead of the driver.